IronWillDevops/ITkha/README.md

 Task queue using Laravel’s queue system

 ## 📄 License
-This project is open-source and available under the [[MIT license |https://opensource.org/license/MIT]].
+This project is open-source and available under the [MIT license](https://opensource.org/license/MIT).